ParaStation/psmpi/mpich2/modules/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 the extra feature with ID `i` (or want to impose extra request with ID `i`), it needs to toggle on the No. `i%64` bit of the No. `i/64` member of the `extra_info` array.

-For example, if an endpoint supports the extra feature "RDMA read based data transfer" (ID 0), it needs to toggle on the No. 0 (the first) bit of `extra_info[0]`. (section 4.1)
+For example, if an endpoint supports the extra feature "RDMA-Read based data transfer" (ID 0), it needs to toggle on the No. 0 (the first) bit of `extra_info[0]`. (section 4.1)

 If an endpoint wants to impose the "constant header length" extra request it need to toggle on bit No 2.